raphael-cch/latex-tree/README.md

 This is the frequency for which the document tree view should be updated.
 If you experience lags when you type, try lowering the update frequency or changing to *On Save Only*.
 You can choose between:<br/>
-**High**: tree view will be updated very shortly after you stop typing.<br/>
+**High**: tree view will be updated very shortly after you stop typing. (note: this setting uses Atom's [`onDidStopChanging`](https://atom.io/docs/api/v1.21.0/TextEditor#instance-onDidStopChanging) event)<br/>
 **Medium**: tree view will not update more than every 0.5s.<br/>
 **Low**: tree view will not update more than every 2s.<br/>
 **On Save Only**: tree view will only update when you save the document.

 #### Focus Editor After Clicking
-This could be disabled if you do no want to focus back to the current text editor after clicking an item in the tree view.
+This could be disabled if you do not want to focus back to the current text editor after clicking an item in the tree view.

 ## Issues
 If you experience any problems with this package, please [open an issue on GitHub](https://github.com/raphael-cch/latex-tree/issues).